Skip to main content

 info

 If using JDBC, you will need to add your database's client JAR files to the extension's directory.
 For Postgres, the connector JAR is already included.
-See the MySQL extension documentation for instructions to obtain the MySQL connector library.
+See the MySQL extension documentation for instructions to obtain MySQL.
 The connector JAR should reside in the classpath of Druid's main class loader.
 To add the connector JAR to the classpath, you can copy the downloaded file to lib/ under the distribution root directory.
 Alternatively, create a symbolic link to the connector in the lib directory.

 Introspection